 - When you pay your bill or purchase products

 - When you use our products, apps, self-service channels

 - When you join or use our rewards programs and

 What we collect from your online activity

 - Analytics cookies: we use these to gather statistics about our site and apps.
 For example, they help us monitor how many users are on the site or app, and what sections are most popular

-- Advertising cookies: we use these cookies to improve our understanding of the kind of advertising that may be relevant to you.
+- Advertising cookies: we use these cookies to improve our understanding of the kind of advertising that may be relevant to your aggregated segment.